All Episodes

 Council President Eric Garcetti estimates that two-thirds of the city's dogs are unlicensed.

-Um this is all good.
+Now, you know, this is all good.

-Well, I mean, a hundred bucks, they're gonna they're gonna find you a hundred bucks if you don't license your unaltered pet.
+Wow, $100, they're going to find you $100 if you don't license your unaltered pet.

 What about all the unaltered people in California?

-And look at they seem to know exactly how many dogs are unlicensed, but they can't give us a relatively close number on the number of illegals that are in Los Angeles.
+And look at, they seem to know exactly how many dogs are unlicensed, but they can't give us a relatively close number on the number of illegals that are in Los Angeles.

-Here's Neil in uh in Matthews, North Carolina.
+Here's Neil in Matthews, North Carolina.

 Great to have you on the program, sir.